Skydipper/dataset/README.md

 ### Using native execution

 1 - Set up your environment variables.
 See `dev.env.sample` for a list of variables you should set, which are described in detail in [this section](#environment-variables) of the documentation.
-Native execution will NOT load the `dev.env` file content, so you need to use another way to define those values
+Native execution will NOT load the `dev.env` file content, so you need to use another way to define those values.

 2 - Install node dependencies using yarn:
 ```